doctor-beat/eloquent-repository/README.md

 methods to the repository.
 The repository comes with an interface which can be mocked.

 ## Methods and api
-These methods are available on the repository and have the api as the equal Eloquent method:
+These methods are available on the repository and have an api equal to the corresponding Eloquent method:
 - save
 - delete
 - push